 3. Storing in the refrigerator – Repack the bacon

 When storing your bacon in the refrigerator you need the repack your bacon from the original packaging.
 The reason for this is so that you don’t bring germs from the old broken packaging.
-But there are a few ways of storing the bacon
+There are a few ways of storing the bacon and also your bacon grease.

 - Zip-lock bag (Find on Amazon)